GajdaD/RoadToFortune/README.md

-# RoadToFortune
+# WayToFortune
-Road To Fortune
+Way To Fortune

 Stages: